Standard Deviation and Variance

 - The Population: divide by N when calculating Variance (like we did)

 - A Sample: divide by N-1 when calculating Variance

 All other calculations stay the same, including how we calculated the mean.

-Example: if our 5 dogs were just a sample of a bigger population of dogs, we would divide by 4 instead of 5 like this:
+Example: if our 5 dogs are just a sample of a bigger population of dogs, we divide by 4 instead of 5 like this:

 Think of it as a "correction" when your data is only a sample.